darox/k8s-network-tools-collection/scritps/pwru/README.md

 ## Notes

+Please be aware that the following notes mainly relate to the usage of pwru when running Cilium.

 When analysing VXLAN or IPsec encapsulated packets.
 The following argument can be added to follow the skbs:

 ```